Ethan-code-1/DS_4002_Project1/README.md

 You can evaluate the success of your results by checking the figures produced with those stored in the OUTPUT folder.

 Questions?
 Error messages?
 Concerns?
 Feel free to contacr the authors!
-Our student ids are found at the top of this file.
+Our emails are found at the top of this file.